vivuor/FrontEnd_personaltrainer/README.md

+# Front End project for school

+This project was made for my front end course.
+This was the final task.
+My package.json is full of libraries that I'm not using in it but didn't have time to delete them before returning it.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).